Best Xbox gifts guide 2021 - our top picks for the Microsoft fan in your life

 Xbox gifts can brighten any fan's day - at any time of the year - but particularly so at Christmas time.
 If you're in need of a one-hit Xbox gift for someone this year, then you're in the right place.
-We've collated some top picks from across the Xbox ecosystem to give you a range of choices that are bound to delight their recipients.
+We've collated some top picks from across the Xbox ecosystem to give you a range of gifts for gamers that are bound to delight their recipients.

 Shopping for Xbox gifts at this seasonal time also presents the opportunity to browse the best games, peripherals, and setup-enhancing accessories from the past year or so - and given this has been the new consoles' first year there's plenty of new hardware and games to choose from.
 Plus, a lot of these products have seen prices fluctuate wildly over the past couple of months - meaning you could grab a tidy deal while Xbox gift shopping too.